 This is a course in contemporary American literature focusing on primarily fiction.
 Students will be expected to read (outside of class) selected short stories and novels.
 Poetry will include various pieces from several movements of contemporary poetry.
 Writing will be stressed the entire year, and critical analysis essays will be featured.
-Students will also do at least one oral presentation: their participation in a policy debate.
+Students will also do a variety of oral presentations and speeches throughout the year including the participation in a policy debate.
+Evaluations will be both written and oral, depending on the subject matter being tested.